Kiss That Grease Goodbye

 Heather says:

 What a great question.
 Your instincts have you on the right track.
 Do not pour grease down your sink.
-Small bits may build up in your pipes eventually clogging them.
+Small bits may build up in your pipes, eventually clogging them.
+For those who do not live in rural areas with a septic system, pouring grease down the drain can have a much worse impact, clogging city sewer lines.
+If you think a home sewer backup is a nightmare… imagine it on the scale of, say, a city block.

-If you have a compost heap it’s OK to occasionally add vegetable oils to it.
+If you have a compost heap, it’s OK to add vegetable oils to it occasionally.
 These oils will break down.
-Animal fats may invite unwanted guests so it’s a good idea to handle them different.
+Animal fats may invite unwanted guests, so it’s a good idea to handle them differently.
 Thankfully animal fats are solid at room temperature.
-Use a widemouthed jar with a tight fitting lid and store it out of sight, because eew that’s just nasty looking.
+Use a widemouthed jar with a tight-fitting lid and store it out of sight, because eew that’s just nasty looking.
 When the jar is full, use a spatula and scrape it into the trash just before it is taken out.
-A good spatula should get almost all of the grease, then the jar can be added to the next dishwasher load.
+A good spatula should get almost all of the grease.
+Then the jar can be added to the next dishwasher load.

 Submit your domestic questions to helpme@home-ec101.com.